MHH-RCUG/Wochenende/README.md

 - create heatmaps using multiple different R libraries

 ### Did you know ?
 Wochenende means weekend in German.
-The original developer, Tobias, called the pipeline Wochenende, because you can start it running and go off to enjoy your weekend early.
+The original developer, Tobias, called the pipeline Wochenende, because you can start it running and go off to enjoy your weekend early (at least, that was the plan!).

 ![Alt text](dependencies/wochenende_2.png?raw=true "Wochenende schematic")